prernaharsh25-oss/HeritageConservationManager/README.md

 The Heritage Conservation Manager is a Java-based console application designed to organize and manage information related to heritage sites and their conservation activities.

-The application allows users to register heritage sites, record inspections, track conservation tasks, and generate text-based reports.
+The application allows users to register heritage sites,record inspections, track conservation tasks, and generate text-based reports.
 The project uses MySQL as the database and JDBC for communication between the Java application and the database.

 The project demonstrates core Java programming concepts including Object-Oriented Programming, Collections, Exception Handling, File I/O, and JDBC database connectivity.